-Last night after we put the kids to bed Jason helped me create this beautiful Ball jar light for our basement hallway.
-It was so simple to do, inexpensive & QUICK (only took about 10 minutes to DIY!
+Last night after we put the kids to bed, Jason helped me create this beautiful Ball Jar light fixture for our basement hallway.
+It was so easy to create, cheap & QUICK… only took about 10 minutes to DIY!

-DIY Ball Jar Light
+DIY – How to Make a Mason or Ball Jar Light

 *this post contains affiliate links for more information check out my disclosure page*

-- 1 Basic Sconce light
+- 1 Basic Sconce Light Fixture

 - A Tool to cut the lid (we used a Rotozip…similar to a Dremel).